MEEP-projects/HGT_pipeline/README.md

 The following key parameter needs to be set within the bash script:
 - *flank=300* --> flanking length on either end of putative insert

-Very high hits are considered false duplicates, and should be removed from the inserts file.
+Very high hits are considered false duplicates, and should be removed from the inserts file so that the number of inserts in the genome is not overestimated.
 This can be done by running:
 `bash 2.4.filtering-duplicates.sh`
 The following key parameters needs to be set within the bash script:
 - *identity=90* --> filtering out hits above 90% identity